moby/moby/docs/sources/reference/commandline/cli.md

 ## Option types

-Single character command line options can be combined, so rather than typing `docker run -t -i --name test busybox sh`, you can write `docker run -ti --name test busybox sh`.
+Single character command line options can be combined, so rather than typing `docker run -i -t --name test busybox sh`, you can write `docker run -it --name test busybox sh`.

 ### Boolean